Sending and receiving MIDI messages using a virtual MIDI network

 For simply synchronizing Live across multiple computers we recommend using Link.
 You can find out more on our Link page.

-In order to stream additional MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from a computer to another computer or device, this can be achieved by using a virtual MIDI network.
+In order to stream additional MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from a computer to another computer or device, you can set up a virtual MIDI network.

 Mac users will find the built-in virtual MIDI network in versions later than OS X 10.4.